 At half-past two the yunkers hoisted a white flag; they would surrender if they were guaranteed protection.
 This was promised.
 With a rush and a shout thousands of soldiers and Red Guards poured through windows, doors and holes in the wall.
 Before it could be stopped five yunkers were beaten and stabbed to death.
 The rest, about two hundred, were taken to Peter-Paul under escort, in small groups so as to avoid notice.
-On the way a mob set upon one party, killing eight more yunkers...
-More than a hundred Red Guards and soldiers had fallen...
+On the way a mob set upon one party, killing eight more yunkers....
+More than a hundred Red Guards and soldiers had fallen....

 Two hours later the Duma got a telephone message that the victors were marching toward the Injinierny Zamok-the Engineers' school.
 A dozen members immediately set out to distribute among them armfuls of the latest proclamation of the Committee for Salvation.
-Several did not come back...
-All the other schools surrendered without resistance, and the yunkers were sent unharmed to Peter-Paul and Cronstadt...
+Several did not come back....
+All the other schools surrendered without resistance, and the yunkers were sent unharmed to Peter-Paul and Cronstadt....

 The Telephone Exchange held out until afternoon, when a Bolshevik armoured car appeared, and the sailors stormed the place.
-Shrieking, the frightened telephone girls ran to and fro; the yunkers tore from their uniforms all distinguishing marks, and one offered Williams anything for the loan of his overcoat, as a disguise...
-"They will massacre us!" they cried, for many of them had given their word at the Winter Palace not to take up arms against the People.
+Shrieking, the frightened telephone girls ran to and fro; the yunkers tore from their uniforms all distinguishing marks, and one offered Williams anything for the loan of his overcoat, as a disguise....
+"They will massacre us!
+They will massacre us!" they cried, for many of them had given their word at the Winter Palace not to take up arms against the People.
 Williams offered to mediate if Antonov were released.
-This was immediately done; Antonov and Williams made speeches to the victorious sailors, inflamed by their many dead-and once more the yunkers went free...
+This was immediately done; Antonov and Williams made speeches to the victorious sailors, inflamed by their many dead-and once more the yunkers went free....
 All but a few, who in their panic tried to flee over the roofs, or to hide in the attic, and were found and hurled into the street.

-Tired, bloody, triumphant, the sailors and workers swarmed into the switchboard room, and finding so many pretty girls, fell back in an embarrassed way and fumbled with awkward feet.
+Tired, bloody, triumphant, the sailors and workers swarmed into the switch-board room, and finding so many pretty girls, fell back in an embarrassed way and fumbled with awkward feet.
 Not a girl was injured, not one insulted.
 Frightened, they huddled in the corners, and then, finding themselves safe, gave vent to their spite.
 "Ugh!
 The dirty, ignorant people!
-The fools!"- The sailors and Red Guards were embarrassed.
+The fools!"...
+The sailors and Red Guards were embarrassed.
 "Brutes!
 Pigs!" shrilled the girls, indignantly putting on their coats and hats.
 Romantic had been their experience passing up cartridges and dressing the wounds of their dashing young defenders, the yunkers, many of them members of noble families, fighting to restore their beloved Tsar!
-These were just common workmen, peasants, "Dark People."-
+These were just common workmen, peasants, "Dark People."...

 The Commissar of the Military Revolutionary Committee, little Vishniak, tried to persuade the girls to remain.
 He was effusively polite.
 "You have been badly treated," he said.
 "The telephone system is controlled by the Municipal Duma.
-You are paid sixty rubles a month, and have to work ten hours and more...
+You are paid sixty roubles a month, and have to work ten hours and more....
 From now on all that will be changed.
 The Government intends to put the telephones under control of the Ministry of Posts and Telegraphs.
-Your wages will be immediately raised to one hundred and fifty rubles, and your workinghours reduced.
-As members of the working-class you should be happy stayed.
-But the switch-boards must be operated-the telephone was vital...
-Only half a dozen trained operators were available.
-Volunteers were called for; a hundred responded, sailors, soldiers, workers.
-The six girls scurried backward and forward, instructing, helping, scolding...
-So, crippled, halting, but going, the wires slowly began to hum.
-The first thing was to connect Smolny with the barracks and the factories; the second, to cut off the Duma and the yunker schools...
-Late in the afternoon word of it spread through the city, and hundreds of bourgeois called up to scream, "Fools!
-Devils!
-How long do you think you will last?
-Wait till the Cossacks come!"
+Your wages will be immediately raised to one hundred and fifty roubles, and your working-hours reduced.
+As members of the workingclass you should be happy-"

 Members of the working-class indeed!
 Did he mean to infer that there was anything in common between these-these animals-and us?
 Remain?
-Not if they offered a thousand rubles!- Haughty and spiteful the girls left the place...
+Not if they offered a thousand roubles!...
+Haughty and spiteful, the girls left the place....